jenkoj/ts2img/readme.md

-# Timeseries to image converter
+# Timeseries to Image Converter for Energy Data

 Notebook uses [pyts](pyts.readthedocs.io) to trasform timeseries image data to either: